nimbals1/testjenkins/README.md

 # testjenkins
-Jenkins - changes to anyfiles in QA branch trigger pull request readme we
+Jenkins - build trigger only on open and merge pull request readme we